calaldees/barcampCanterbury/events/2022/email-week-before.md

 ### Items for the _Swap Shop_

 Help yourself to free items at the "Swap Shop"!
-If you have any small working components, items or tools you think anyone else could use for any projects please bring them to the event for the "swap shop".
+If you have any small working components, items or tools you think anyone else could use for any projects please bring them to the event for the "Swap Shop".

+### Exhibits

+We will have a large hack space to exhibit items/projects of interest.
+Feel free to bring items you want to demo/exhibit.
+(You bring these items at your own risk.
+We cannot be responsible for loss or damage)

 ### Possible ideas for a talk